 Something has broken, in your dream.
-You may be devastated, strangely detached, or even relieved or elated.
+You may be devastated, strangely detached, relieved or even elated.
 You may want to fix the broken thing, hide it, forget it or simply not care what happens to it any more.
 So what is the meaning of broken things in a dream?

-You know I have written here previously about the many elements of the dream representing a part of the dreamer.
+I have written previously about the many elements of the dream representing a part of the dreamer.
 So a broken thing in a dream can be a “broken” part of you.
 The most obvious thing I think people consider in themselves as being broken is the heart, followed by the spirit.
 We can have big and small heartbreaks, crushing blows to the spirit or the slow erosion of hope and joy over many years.
 Consider all these when you dream of something broken.
 The end of a relationship, job or dream can all provoke dreams of broken things.

 Sometimes though, when a dream dies inside, we don’t pay attention to it at the time, or perhaps don’t want to admit it.
 We want to let it go.
 We pretend we don’t care because there are so many logical reasons why we should give up on this thing that was once so special.
 The thing that held a treasured place in our heart.
 We want to be mature, practical, logical.
 And we let dreams go.
 Sometimes we have to.
 And that’s ok too.

 Another thing we refer to symbolically as breaking are “promises”.
 Have you broken any promises?
 (To others, or to your Self…) Or have you been on the receiving end of broken promises?
 Broken things in your dreams may be exploring your feelings around these.

 Another meaning of broken things in a dream may relate to puns around the word “break.”
 Is something in your life moving too fast, do you need to “put on the brakes?”
 Or have you become too involved in one area of your life, that perhaps you need to “take a break” from?